If you’ve used Google Ads in the past, you’ve probably heard the term “Performance Max” floating around recently.

 - Interests and detailed demographics, which further denote the types of people you’re targeting

-Boost Conversions with Performance Max
+Boost conversions with Performance Max

 Creating a Performance Max campaign is relatively straightforward, but it still involves a lot of choices.
 Getting those choices right is crucial to your campaign’s performance.